unixwzrd/venvutil/docs/shdoc/bin/shinclude/functions/log_message.md

   - `message`: The message to print if the log level is greater than or equal to the current debug level.
 - **Output**:
   - Prints a message to STDERR if the provided log level is greater than or equal to the current debug level.
+ TODO Add option to specify a -l parameter for an optional log file

 ## Definition